adlibre/adlibre-monitoring/README.md

 # Adlibre Monitoring

-Here we have our collection of monitoring scripts for Nagios and Icinga.
-We've included a fabric deployment script to make installation easy.
+Here we have our collection of client monitoring scripts and configurations for [Nagios](http://www.nagios.org) and [Icinga](http://www.icinga.org/).
+We've also included a [fabric](http://fabfile.org) deployment script to make installation easy.

 ## Setup